 My approach is non-preaching, jargon-free, intuitive, empathic and I also like to call a spade a spade.
 I listen, but also offer views and experiences where relevant and helpful.

-Below is some information about me, which you might find of interest and use.
+Below is some information about me, which you might find of interest and of use.

 1. Stages of my journey

 My childhood was spent in a rural part of Western Germany, which I left in 1984, aged 19, to settle in the UK.
 Those were the days when we did not talk of gap years, travelled without mobile phones and did not have internet access.

 I worked for a few years and then parallel to my full time university studies.
 After obtaining a BA (Hons) in Politics and History from the University of London’s School of Oriental and African Studies (SOAS) in 1986, I spent some 25 years in national and international consumer and media research (including BBC World Service and AOL UK).
 I have worked in a range of organisational structures and cultures in Europe, Africa and Asia.

 In my early 40s I found myself at a crossroads, a real crisis of purpose, when I decided to take voluntary redundancy.
 Having run a busy research department with 20-30 staff I made significant life changes.

 In 2006 I started training as a counsellor and psychotherapist, while working as a case worker at a Women’s Refuge.
 My clinical training was done in the UK’s National Health Service (NHS) and charitable sector.

 The new direction I had opted for came with a new economic reality.
 I embraced financial vulnerability as an opportunity for more lifestyle changes and moved onto a quirky and neglected houseboat.
 With lots of TLC, DIY and some professional help this has now been my home for many years.

 After obtaining my post graduate qualification (MA in Integrative Counselling & Psychotherapy) as well as BACP Accreditation and Registration, I continued working in the NHS.